 Already have a Sunday custom plan?

-For personalized guidance, your Sunday custom lawn plan offers the best application times tailored to your lawn's specific needs.
-Visit the My Plan section in your account to find your customized schedule.
+Your Sunday custom lawn plan offers the best application times tailored to your lawn's specific location.
+You can visit the My Plan section in your account to find your customized schedule.

 Get your custom plan

-Sunday uses personalized lawn quiz alongside soil, climate, and satellite data to provide a custom lawn plan and application schedule tailored specifically to your lawn—all with unlimited expert support.
+Sunday uses a personalized quiz alongside soil, climate, and satellite data to provide a custom lawn plan and application schedule tailored specifically to your lawn, with unlimited expert support.

 Cited sources